History and Archive

 St Edward’s School was founded in 1863 by the Reverend Thomas Chamberlain, Senior Student and Honorary Canon of Christ Church Oxford and at the time was the Vicar at St. Thomas the Martyr in Oxford.

-fter a very slow start, the School quickly outgrew its very dilapidated premises in New Inn Hall Street and in 1873 moved to a new site in Summertown under the guidance of the owner, second Headmaster and later first Warden, the Reverend Algernon Barrington Simeon.
+The School began it’s life at premises in New Inn Hall Street and in 1873, moving to Summertown under the guidance of the owner, second Headmaster and later first Warden, the Reverend Algernon Barrington Simeon.
 Building had commenced in 1870 and was based on a central quadrangle surrounded by Gothic style buildings with the main focus being the Chapel in the North-East corner.

-The School had been one of several educational establishments undertaken by Chamberlain and proved his only one that was successful in the long term.
-Named after Saint Edward, King and Martyr, the great grandson of King Alfred, who was stabbed on the steps of Corfe Castle while drinking from a loving cup, offered by his complicit stepmother in 978.
-He is today recognised as a Saint in the Anglican Communion, as well as in The Eastern Orthodox Church and The Roman Catholic Church.
+The School had been one of several educational establishments undertaken by Chamberlain and proved his only one that was successful in the long term, named after Saint Edward, King and Martyr, the great grandson of King Alfred.
 Edward’s memory is kept alive in the School’s Cup and Dagger emblem, one boarding house being named Corfe and the sporting Alumni referred to as ‘Martyrs’.
-Just why Chamberlain named the School thus is unknown, but the suggestion is that he linked the name of his own church, named after another martyr, Thomas Becket, with that of St. Edward.

 The School has acquired a formidable reputation for war heroes going back to the Boer War but it was in the Second World War and the R.A.F. in particular, that the names of Guy Gibson, Douglas Bader, Adrian Warburton, Arthur Banks, Alec Cranswick and others raised the School’s profile to national fame.